vishal-eden/Eden-Pilot/README.md

 6).
 Close relay <br/>

 Networking: <br/>
 1).
-Arduino receives post http message with time from python 2).
-Once time is obtained from post message, Arduino commences data collection (isposttime set to true -> schedule_start set to true)
+Arduino receives post http message with time from python <br/>
+2).
+Once time is obtained from post message, Arduino commences data collection (isposttime set to true -> schedule_start set to true) <br/>
+3).
+After data collection, if Arduino receives GET from python, it sends the data it just collected back to python wirelessly. <br/>

 Architecture: <br/>
 1).